zarrabeitia/ceressolver-firststeps/README.txt

 A few weeks ago, Google open sourced it's non-linear least squared solver.
-I decided to learn how to use it, and to teach a few others who may need encounter a least squared problem.
+I decided to learn how to use it, and to teach a few others who may encounter a least squared problem.

 I wrote this code to learn how to use Ceres (and to learn how to use the QT Creator, but